leandrocgsi/erudio-angular-api-client/README.md

 *Note that the `bower_components` folder would normally be installed in the root folder but material-start changes this location through the `.bowerrc` file.
 Putting it in the app folder makes it easier to serve the files by a web server.*

+### Troubleshooting

+Maybe you need dele caches of bower and node.

 ### Run End-to-End Tests